grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 because it was designed to accommodate either a BlackPil or a BluePill board.
 The BlackPill should be fitted into the **right** pin row.

-THe detailed view can be seen on the picture below:
+The detailed view can be seen on the picture below:

 ![BlackPill-BMP-INS-fs8.png](images/BlackPill-BMP-INS-fs8.png)